argoproj/argo-cd/docs/operator-manual/webhook.md

 | Azure DevOps    | `webhook.azuredevops.username`   |
 |                 | `webhook.azuredevops.password`   |

-Edit the Argo CD Kubernetes secret:
+Edit the Argo CD kubernetes secret:

 ```bash
 kubectl edit secret argocd-secret -n argocd
 ```

-TIP: for ease of entering secrets, Kubernetes supports inputting secrets in the `stringData` field, which saves you the trouble of base64 encoding the values and copying it to the `data` field.
+TIP: for ease of entering secrets, kubernetes supports inputting secrets in the `stringData` field, which saves you the trouble of base64 encoding the values and copying it to the `data` field.
 Simply copy the shared webhook secret created in step 1, to the corresponding GitHub/GitLab/BitBucket key under the `stringData` field: